-Under the SNAP program, you are not required to verify U.S. citizenship unless the DTA finds the information provided is questionable.106 C.M.R. §362.210.
-The federal and state SNAP rules allow you to self-declare your U.S. citizenship, unless the information you provide is considered “questionable.”See What if DTA questions the proofs I sent them or asks for more proofs?
+Under the SNAP program, you are not required to verify U.S. citizenship.106 C.M.R. §362.210.
+The federal and state SNAP rules allow you to self-declare your U.S. citizenship, unless the information you provide is considered “questionable.”See What information can I self-declare?

 - It may be helpful to ask individuals born abroad if either parent was a U.S. citizen or if the parents naturalized before the individual turned age 18.
 Some clients may not know they have a right to claim “derived” citizenship and should be referred to an immigration or naturalization specialist.

-- DTA guidance on handling cases for individuals with “voided” Puerto Rican birth certificates.
+● DTA guidance on handling cases for individuals with “voided” Puerto Rican birth certificates.
 F.O.
 Memo 2010-49 (Nov.
 1, 2010)